If you live in Louisiana and are or soon will become eligible for Medicare, you may be wondering what your options are.

 For the most comprehensive coverage, you may want to consider a Medicare Advantage plan.
 Medicare Advantage (Part C) plans are full replacements for original Medicare.
 You can purchase them from a private insurance company.

-Part C plans provide all the same coverage for hospital and doctor’s services as parts A and B. They also offer additional coverage, including for prescription drugs.
+Part C plans provide all the same coverage for hospital and doctor’s services as parts A and B.

 Medicare Advantage plans may also include coverage for dental, vision, and hearing, plus wellness and discount programs.
 And they typically offer significant savings on out-of-pocket costs you might pay if you have only original Medicare.